Big-Life-Lab/PHES-ODM/README.md

 ## Changelog

+### 2020-11-18

+v0.1.0

+- Addition of `reportDate` to Measurement metadata and `wastewater_virus.csv`.
+Note use of `reportDate` when historic results are updated for new reporting standards.
+- Small corrections to metadata category labels.
+- Updated `wastewater_virus.csv` to reflect metadata v0.1.1.

 #### 2020-11-17

-V0.1.0 - Breaking changes to metadata
+v0.1.0 - Breaking changes to metadata

 - Assay method database added
 - Change test results to be represented as key:values.
 Each test result has a measurement type (`measureType`) with a corresponding value (`measureValue`).
 For example a measureType is `mean` and the corresponding `measureValue` has the mean value.